-It is not uncommon for a family’s next generation to move to new countries to study, work, establish businesses and settle down.
-As families become more internationally mobile the complexity of administering family estates and assets along with cross border, succession and estate planning matters, increases.
+Modern families are increasingly mobile and it is common for family members to move to new countries to study, work, establish businesses or settle down.
+As families become more geographically diverse the complexity of administering family estates and assets along with cross border, succession and estate planning matters, increases.

 Steps, Stages and Structures